 As you can see from my biography below, I began writing full-time in 2017 and since then have created Drynwideon, a fantasy tale like no other, containing urine drinking dwarfs, a crazy fairy, the legendary Farting Phoenix and something called ‘The Rog’, not to mention the world’s least heroic lead character, who happens to also be a cannibal in his spare time.
 It’s a full-on adventure novel that takes the familiar ‘hero journey’ and slams it on its head with hilarious results.
 Think Terry Pratchett meets J.R.R.
 Tolkien and you’re on the right lines.

-The DATS Trilogy and its single volume compilation, The Lucius Chronicles, due out in early March 2019, follow the adventures of Johnny Jenkinson and his best friend, Eddie, the Death of Children, as they battle to save the world – and ultimately the Universe – from the clutches of evil Uncle Lucius.
+The DATS Trilogy and its single volume compilation, The Lucius Chronicles, follow the adventures of Johnny Jenkinson and his best friend, Eddie, the Death of Children, as they battle to save the world – and ultimately the Universe – from the clutches of evil Uncle Lucius.
 Told in a style reminiscent of the great Roald Dahl, they have been described as heart-warming tales of friendship and courage, with totally unpredictable twists and turns, that will immerse you in a strange and wonderfully unusual world.

 Then there are the short stories and blogs, among which, are: ‘The Garden Party’ (inspired by the British TV programme, Stella Street), ‘Barbarian Chefs Rule the World’ (yes, that’s right, it is ‘barbarian chefs’ and not ‘barbarian chiefs’), ‘The Wizard’ and the ‘Fotherington-Tomas’ mini-series, which would make any fan of Sherlock Holmes or Flashman gibber and drool with delight.
 Most of them are five to ten-minute reads, so perfect for when you’re stuck on the train or the bus, or even just waiting for the kettle to boil.